 You can create a Table of Contents page to list down pages in your site.
-All pages must live inside the docs/ folder—Docpress only looks for files in the project root (eg, /README.md) and the docs/ folder (eg, /docs/Introduction.md).
+All pages must live inside the docs/

-Create a table of contents as docs/README.md.
+.
 This is the table of contents: an unordered list of pages to link.
 Here’s an example that will only have one file (your main README).

 Documentation